qmodu/Radiotech/README.md

 Other
 ---------
 There are two branches.
 Master branch contains excersices, Test branch is additional (and also temprary non-existant for sake of laziness).
-There one you can find additional functions, which won't be used in this course.
+There you can find additional functions, which won't be used in this course.

 Pull request information